 To operate the raw water washdown, open the seacock located in the aft bilge using the remote seacock arm labeled washdown.
 Depress the raw water switch on the helm switch panel.
 This system will now be pressurized at the washdown outlet.
 This faucet may be used alone or with a hose.
 A hose with a spray nozzle attached may be used intermittently without turning the switch off in the same fashion as a garden hose with a nozzle.
 The raw water pump has an internal pressurization switch that will maintain water pressure as needed until the switch is turned off at the switch panel.
 The raw water pump is located on the port side under the aft rigging lid.
+See "Livewell/Washdown Layout" on page 8-20 for a system diagram.

-WINDSHIELD WASHER SOLENOID
+WINDSHIELD WASHER VALVE

-The wiper switch located on the helm switch panel controls your windshield washer.
-Water may be sprayed on the windshield by pressing down on the wiper switch with the freshwater system pressurized.
-To pressurize, place the freshwater switch on the helm switch panel in the "on" position.
-The wiper will operate and the washer will spray until the wiper switch is turned off.
+A valve located on the starboard side of the helm station controls the windshield washer.
+Water supplied from the freshwater tank may be sprayed onto the windshield by opening this valve with the freshwater system pressurized (the freshwater switch on the helm switch panel must be in the "on" position).